 Before designing these templates our team looked at hundreds of email newsletters, both internal and external.
 We started with the email newsletters we love to receive ourselves, talked to our customers, and also found inspiration in some unexpected places.

 And relaunching your employee newsletter doesn’t have to take weeks!
 These fresh templates, plus your content and unique voice are all you need.
-The five templates below will be available as free downloadable HTML files, and will also be available inside Bananatag’s Email Designer.
+The five templates below will be available as free downloadable HTML files, and available inside Bananatag’s Employee Email Designer.

 Access our webinar to get access to these templates and our live broadcast on how to use them, which includes loads of tips and ideas for improving your employee newsletter.

 Use your awesome internal video content to dazzle and engage employees.

 - Purpose: To give your internal video content the attention it deserves.

 - Why we’re excited about it: Formatting your video content with this type of template is the most straightforward way to encourage employees to engage with your video and it’s proven to work.

 - Key elements: Video header block with customizable play button overlay.